angel-mora/microverse-resources/microverse-1st-article.md

 ```

-### STEP 4: Upload your website using Github Pages
+### STEP 4: Upload your website using GitHub Pages

 Git is a bit complicated but for now, you'll be good if you follow the instructions.
 The proper workflow to save and upload info on your website is with the next commands: